The military has taken over in Sudan. Here's what happened - Local News 8

 Prime Minister Abdalla Hamdok and his wife were detained and taken to an undisclosed location.
 Multiple government ministers and officials were also arrested.

-General Abdel Fattah al-Burhan, the head of Sudan’s armed forces, dissolved the power-sharing Sovereign Council and transitional government, saying in a televised statement that an “independent and fair representative government” would assume power until one is elected in 2023.
+General Abdel Fattah al-Burhan, the head of Sudan’s armed forces, dissolved the power-sharing Sovereign Council and transitional government.

 He said the power-sharing agreement with civilian members of the country’s transitional sovereign council “became a conflict” over the past two years, “threatening peace and unity” in Sudan.